 1. Review the Guide to Certification and book your rating

 First, review our Guide to Certification and then fill out our online booking request form.
-We’ll assign you a designated RHFAC Professional that will perform the rating for your building or site.
+We’ll assign you a designated RHFAC Professional that will perform the rating for your site.

 2. Register on the RHFAC Registry

-Register your building or site on the RHFAC Registry, select the designated RHFAC Professional who will be performing your rating, and pay the registration fee.
+Register your site on the RHFAC Registry, select the designated RHFAC Professional who will be performing your rating, and pay the registration fee.

-Get your building or site rated by your designated RHFAC Professional.
+Get your site rated by your designated RHFAC Professional.
 A rating will typically take two to 10 hours depending on the size of the building or site.

 4. Get your RHFAC rating scorecard and certification